ellakoa/postcard-poem/content/posts/poppy-lanterns.md

 ---
 title: Poppy Lanterns
 description: >
   Poppies are one of a handful of flowers that close at night.
-T I discovered on a sunny July evening.
+This I discovered on a sunny July evening.

   My husband had arrived home from work and mentioned he had seen a glorious field of poppies on his travels.